 The best Cricut machines can be used to cut anything from vinyl to leather, and you can also score, write, deboss, and engrave if you pick one of the brand's more powerful models.
 The Cricut Mugpress enables you to create custom designed mugs while Cricut EasyPress 2 is one of the best heat press machines and enables you to make designer t-shirts and bags.

 As long as you can upload your designs into Design Space to be printed, you can choose from a selection of software for Cricut to make those perfect designs.
-Ideally you're looking for software that can export in SVG file format, even better if the app can import embroidery file formats, such as PES, PEC, HUS, JEF, and VIP.
-You'll also ideally want software that can make use of fast and easy vectoriation for logo and font design.
+From my experience, ideally you're looking for software that can export in SVG file format, even better if the app can import embroidery file formats, such as PES, PEC, HUS, JEF, and VIP.
+You'll also want software that can make use of fast and easy vectoriation for logo and font design.

 The best software for Cricut available now